Fire safety tips you shouldn’t be without!

 #10 Avoid overloading your electrical system.

-A sobering fact: overloaded outlets are blamed for 5,300 household fires, 2,000 of which happen during the holiday season.
+A sobering fact: the holiday season brings with it some risks.
+Overloaded outlets are blamed for 5,300 household fires, 2,000 of which happen during this particular time of year.
 So what can we do?
 Some great tips from Buyer’s Choice Inspections:

 • If a fuse blows or circuit breaker trips frequently, have a qualified electrician determine what the problem is and fix it.